Modern Swift Formatter API: Deep Dive and Customization Guide

 Conclusion

-The old API uses classes, and when creating a custom formatter, we need to create a subclass of Formatter and implement at least the following two methods:
+The legacy API is class-based.
+To create a custom formatter, you inherit from Formatter and implement at least two methods:

 Swift